IBM/aspera-cli/docs/README.md

 To register with web-based authentication (auth=web):

-- Open a web browser, log to your instance: for example, `https://<ORG_NAME>.ibmaspera.com/` (use your actual AoC instance URL)
+- Open a web browser, log in to your instance: for example, `https://<ORG_NAME>.ibmaspera.com/` (use your actual AoC instance URL)
 - Go to (Apps) &rarr; Admin &rarr; Organization &rarr; Integrations
 - Click **Create New**